How the organizational structure works

 - Add the users to an access group that has the service turned on.

 Each user in the group can access the service, even when the service is turned off for their organization or the users are in different organizations.
 With access groups, you can turn on services for users without changing your organizational structure.
-Learn about access groups.
+For information about how to use access groups, see Control access to G Suite and Google services with groups.

 Build a hierarchy